peter28data/Tableau/README.md

 ---

-Starting off with the biggest contributer the U.S. had 9 of the top healthcare companies by revenue combine for a total of 348.9B during the aftermath of COVID-19.
+The U.S. was the biggest contributor in revenue for the year of 2020.
+Nine of the top healthcare companies by revenue combine for a total of 348.9B during the aftermath of COVID-19.

 ---